getAlby/echo-lsat/README.md

 # Echo-LSAT

+### Note:- This library is  merged into [LSAT-Middleware](https://github.com/getAlby/lsat-middleware) and no longer maintained.

 A middleware library for [Echo](https://echo.labstack.com/) framework that uses [LSAT](https://lsat.tech/) (a protocol standard for authentication and paid APIs) and provides handler functions to accept microtransactions before serving ad-free content or any paid APIs.

 The middleware:-